tstack/lnav/docs/source/sqlext.rst

 A SQL command is an internal macro implemented by lnav.

-* .schema - Open the schema view.
+* :code:`.schema` - Open the schema view.
 This view contains a dump of the schema for the internal tables and any tables in attached databases.
-* .msgformats - Executes a canned query that groups and counts log messages by the format of their message bodies.
+* :code:`.msgformats` - Executes a canned query that groups and counts log messages by the format of their message bodies.
 This command can be useful for quickly finding out the types of messages that are most common in a log file.

 Variables
 ---------

 The following variables are available in SQL statements:

-* $LINES - The number of lines in the terminal window.
+* :code:`$LINES` - The number of lines in the terminal window.
-* $COLS - The number of columns in the terminal window.
+* :code:`$COLS` - The number of columns in the terminal window.

 Environment
 -----------